 Following the deterrence dilemma, an undeniable arms race has ensued across Asia and the Pacific.
 All the major East Asian powers, including China, North Korea, Russia, Japan, and South Korea, are upgrading their militaries.
 The Russian invasion of Ukraine and Japan’s new NSS marks a historical turning point for the region and the world.
 The response has been new counterstrike missiles from Japan and increased missile testing from North Korea.
 Each country and its allies, like the US, have scrambled to update defense policies and weaponry that could survive in the new international climate.

 The arms race does not appear to be slowing down.
-Instead, I believe the stakes will continue to be raised and nations will build their militaries.
+Instead, I believe the stakes will continue to be raised, and nations will build their militaries.
 The possession of nuclear weapons in some nations adds to the crisis of how to deter and defend from a nuclear attack without compromising international norms and laws.
 As stated before, efforts to grow capabilities for defense will be interpreted as acts of aggression.
 Japan’s counterstrike missiles will likely be seen as such.
 This means Japan’s enemies will continue to pursue their growth and development as measures for its defense against Japan’s defense methods.
 The latest arms race in Asia is only accelerating, and the lasting implications are yet to be determined.

 War